Rresource allocation guide in project management

 This article helps you understand the limitations of legacy systems and how a modern resource management solution will assist your business

-D. Deliver projects on time and within budget:
+Delivers projects on time and within budget

-E. Diversify employee skill sets for increased billability:
+Diversifies employee skill sets for increased billability

 Encouraging employees to possess multiple skills enhances their billability.
 Allocating resources to different projects allows them to build secondary skills in addition to sharpening their primary skills.
 Focused training programs and on-the- job-experience further help them to improve their capabilities.
-Secondary skills come in handy to make them billable if they are not deployable using primary skills.
+Secondary skills are handy to make them billable if they are not deployable using primary skills.

-F. Solve resource constraints with smart allocation techniques:
+Solves resource constraints with smart allocation techniques

 In a multi-project environment, intelligent allocation of resources involves generating more ROI using the existing pool.
 What-if analysis allows you to build different scenarios and simulate each using the resource constraints.
 After comparing and analyzing each scenario, resource managers can help arrive at the best possible outcome.
 It can then be applied to the project allocation schedule.

-G. Improve employee engagement and productivity:
+Improves employee engagement and productivity

-5. What are the resource allocation methods in project management?
+What are the resource allocation methods in project management?

 Resources can be either fully or partially available.
 Resource managers need to consider this while making allocation decisions that ensure optimum utilization.

 It is necessary to divide each project into several tasks and create their dependencies.
 This process is known as the work breakdown structure (WBS), the minimum requirement in starting a project plan.
-Two tasks can be executed either sequentially or in parallel based on their relationship.
+Two tasks can be executed sequentially or in parallel based on their relationship.

-B. Identify resource requirements for project tasks:
+Identify resource requirements for project tasks

 Once the project is successfully divided into tasks, the resources available can be assigned as appropriate.
-The task may require both human and non-human resources, depending on the nature of the work.
+The task may require human and non-human resources, depending on the nature of the work.
 For human resources, it is necessary to identify skills and competencies.
 For a non-human resource such as machinery, determine the equipment specifications before allocating a task.

 PwC Project Management Insights states, “30% of project failure results from lack of resources.”

-C. Find available resources with matching skill set:
+Find available resources with matching skill set

-D. Bridge the demand-capacity gap using multiple channels:
+Bridge the demand-capacity gap using multiple channels

-E. Allocate resources as per demand:
+Allocate resources as per demand

 Once the project resources are identified and established, they are assigned to specific tasks.
-Sometimes the resources may not be available when needed to perform the task.
+Sometimes, the resources may not be available when needed to perform the task.
 If you opt for a new hire for a specific task, the person may decide not to join at the last moment.

-F. Re-allocate resources between projects if required:
+Re-allocate resources between projects if required

 Re-allocation of resources is necessary during the project life cycle for various reasons.
 For example, a resource may have performance issues that may need replacement.
 A resource with niche skills may be required in another high-priority project.

-G. Track and monitor resource usage:
+Track and monitor resource usage

 It is necessary to track the performance of each resource to implement an effective resource allocation process.
 In an ideal situation, there must not be under/ overallocation of resources or over/underutilization of the workforce.